 Feeling Tired vs. Cancer-Related Fatigue

-If you’re fighting cancer, chances are you’re also fighting fatigue (fuh-teeg).
-Fatigue is the most common side effect of cancer treatment, and it often hits without warning.
-Everyday activities – talking on the phone, shopping for groceries, even lifting a fork to eat – can become daunting tasks.
+If you’re fighting cancer, chances are you’re also fighting fatigue.
+Fatigue is being tired – physically, mentally, and emotionally.
+It’s the most common side effect of cancer treatment, and it often hits without warning.
+Everyday activities – talking on the phone, shopping for groceries, even lifting a fork to eat – can be overwhelming tasks.

 Cancer-related fatigue is different

-For patients getting chemotherapy in cycles, fatigue often gets worse in the first few days and then gets better until the next treatment, when the pattern begins again.
-For patients getting radiation, fatigue usually gets worse as the treatment goes on.
+For people getting chemotherapy in cycles, fatigue often gets worse in the first few days and then gets better until the next treatment, when the pattern begins again.
+For those getting radiation, fatigue usually gets worse as the treatment goes on.

 Left untreated, cancer-related fatigue can upset the patient’s quality of life.
 It can affect daily routines, self-care, recreation, and relationships.

 - Feeling weak, tired, weary, or exhausted even after sleeping